betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-1-Release-Notes.md

 - Added experimental 32khz support for gyros that support it - @martinbudden.
 - Blackbox enhancements (use 2.5.8 blackbox-viewer) @GaryKeeble
 - Added new level sensitivity and level limit parameters in degrees. level_limit is the maximum allowed angle.
 Level_sensitivity is the max deflection on full stick @borisbstyle
 - Added IRC Tramp VTX support.
-Changable channel, band, power and pitmode @jflyper
+Changeable channel, band, power and pitmode @jflyper
 - and many more: https://github.com/betaflight/betaflight/commits/master
 - Only one PIDC the 2DOF or Betaflight now (see the 3.0.x release notes for details)